cksource/mrgit/README.md

 ### The `$rootRepository` option

-`mrgit` allows for handling of the root repository as well.
-If such behavior is desired, `$rootRepository` option can be used in the config.
-When configured, using eg. the `pull` command will affect the root repository in addition to the usual dependencies.
-If required, this behavior can be disabled with the `--skip-root` CLI option.
+`mrgit` allows executing git commands in the root repository as well.
+If such behavior is desired, configure the `$rootRepository` option in the config.
+When configured, the requested command (e.g. `pull`) will be executed in the root repository and in all defined dependencies.
 Additionally, the `$rootRepository` key can be included in any preset, and will work accordingly to presets logic.

+If the `$rootRepository` option is configured you can still disable this feature with the `--skip-root` CLI option.

 Not all commands support execution in the root repository.
 If a command does not support this feature, it is executed normally, without affecting the root repository.
 Currently supported commands are: